Ryan McLean

-Ryan McLean (born 3 May 2000) is an English professional footballer who plays as a winger for club Buxton.
+Ryan McLean (born 3 May 2000) is an English professional footballer who plays as a winger for Southern Football League Premier Division Central club Worcester City on loan from club Matlock Town.

 Career

 Youth

 McLean played youth football for Shrewsbury Town before being released aged 15, before going on to feature for AFC Telford United youth sides.

 Non-League

 McLean joined his local club Allscott Heath, playing in the West Midlands (Regional) League, before moving to Market Drayton Town, followed by Northern Premier League Division One South East club Newcastle Town.

 In February 2021, McLean stepped up two divisions to join National League North club Hereford on loan for the remainder of the season.
 He only made one substitute appearance at Hereford before COVID-19 halted their season.

 In June 2021, McLean joined Hereford permanently for an undisclosed fee, signing a two-year contract with the club.

 AFC Wimbledon

 Despite being offered a contract extension with Hereford, McLean signed for AFC Wimbledon in June 2023, for an undisclosed fee.
 Upon turning professional with Wimbledon he was able to quit his job in IT recruitment.
 In his first professional appearance, McLean scored in stoppage time during an EFL Cup first round match against Coventry City, securing a win for Wimbledon and earning the team a second round fixture at Chelsea.

 On 24 October 2023, McLean joined National League club Kidderminster Harriers on loan until January.
 He was named as a substitute that same evening in their league fixture away to Altrincham, but did not feature.
 He made his first start in an FA Cup first round fixture against Fleetwood Town, assisting Kidderminster's only goal of the game in a 2–1 defeat.
 In April 2024, McLean suffered an ACL injury in the Dons penultimate match of the season.

 On 4 March 2025, McLean joined National League side Yeovil Town on loan for the remainder of the season.
 He was not offered a new contract at the end of the 2024–25 season and left the club upon expiry of his contract on 30 June 2025.